Appdynamics/process-monitoring-extension/README.md

 This extension works only with the standalone machine agent.

 ##Use Case
-The AppDynamics Process extension observes active processes on a Linux or Windows machine and displays them in the AppDynamics Metric Browser.
+The AppDynamics Process extension observes active processes on a Linux OR Windows OR Solaris OR AIX machine and displays them in the AppDynamics Metric Browser.

 The Processes extension retrieves the following metrics for each process/process group: